 - the upper limit of their affordability, the maximum they can borrow, is five times their annual rate:

-This money can be spent on either a new property or a remortgage.
-But please remember, the more you borrow, the higher the deposit will be.
+Upon acceptance, the contractor can put this money to either a new property or a remortgage.
+But please remember, the more you borrow, the higher the deposit you’ll need to find.

 For example, a 10% deposit on a £240,000 home will be £24,000.
 A similar 10% deposit on the £570,000 mortgage in the example would set your back £57,000.

-It’s not worth risking approaching a standard mortgage broker to process your application.
-There are many reasons, but here are the main ones.
+Neither is it worth risking approaching a standard mortgage broker to process your application.
+There are many reasons, but here’s the main one.

-They won’t have the knowledge or experience in securing mortgages for contractors.
-In addition, Halifax staff and underwriters will appreciate it more if you present all and only the correct paperwork.
+Generic advisors won’t have the knowledge or experience in securing mortgages for contractors.
+Halifax staff and underwriters need you to show all and only the correct paperwork.
 A specialist broker or advisor will know exactly what they’re looking for!

 John Yerou is a pioneer of contractor mortgages and owner and founder of Freelancer Financials, Contractor Mortgages®, C&F Mortgages and Self Employed Mortgages, trading styles and brands of the award-winning Mortgage Quest Ltd.